 "Prince, come on!
 Hold him still!"
 Dow said irritated.

-Wahag felt Prince's thick hands om his shoulders, Dow's small hands were at his forehead.
+Wahag felt Prince's thick hands on his shoulders, Dow's small hands were at his forehead.
 He couldn't dare admit that it almost felt nice, before she pinched his nose shut and started to forcefully pour something down his throat.
 Wahag choked and swallowed, and then spat.

 He was fully aware and sat up.

-"If you weren't being such a man-child, I wouldn't have to do that to you."
-Dow washed a ragged cloth in a bowl.
+"If you weren't being such a man-child, I wouldn't have to do that to you," Dow washed a ragged cloth in a bowl.

 Wahag held his head in fear it would split into halves and fall off.